ALL-COUNTY HIGH SCHOOL GIRLS BASKETBALL: Thomas, Ferrille make it a clean sweep for Kenosha Bradford

 Thomas averaged 24.7 points, 13.3 rebounds, 2.7 assists and 2.6 steals per game.

-"I’m not even sure where to start when I talk about the impact she has had with the success of this program over the last four years," Bradford head coach Nicole Ferrille said.
-"She brought her totals to 1,758 points, making her the all-time leading scorer in Bradford history."
+“I’m not even sure where to start when I talk about the impact she has had with the success of this program over the last four years,” Ferrille said.
+“She brought her totals to 1,758 points, making her the all-time leading scorer in Bradford history.”

 “Nevaeh is also the leading rebounder in girls basketball history at Bradford and the second-leading rebounder in Kenosha County with a total of 1,031 rebounds.
 She also finished off her four years with a total of 221 steals, 253 assists, and 258 blocks.
 Nevaeh logged 25 double-doubles this season.
 But let’s take stats out of the equation, the leadership skills that she has demonstrated over the past four years are nothing I have seen before.
 She is a true definition of a leader on and off the court.”